vinceskahan/v5wiki/csv.md

 _header_ - Indicates whether to include a header with the name of each field at the beginning of the file.
 Default is `True`.

-_rotate_ - Indicates whether the file should include a timestamp of the form YYYY-mm.
+_append_datestamp_ - Indicates whether the file should include a timestamp of the form YYYY-mm.
 Default is `True`.